Yutsuten/Yutsuten.github.io/_notes/tool/vim/movement.md

 #### File movements
 ```
+H   # move to top of screen
+M   # move to middle of screen
+L   # move to bottom of screen

 %   # jump to matching bracket { } [ ] ( )

 gg  # move to first line
 G   # move to last line

-ngg move to n'th line of file (n is a number; 12gg moves to line 12)
+ngg # move to n'th line of file (n is a number; 12gg moves to line 12)
-nG  move to n'th line of file (n is a number; 12G moves to line 12)
+nG  # move to n'th line of file (n is a number; 12G moves to line 12)
 ```

 #### Set scroll relatively to cursor position